 A doctoral candidate must register between one and six credit hours for dissertation research every semester, excluding summer and winter sessions, until the degree is awarded.
 Full-time students should register for six credit hours each semester.
 Every student seeking the Ph.D. must satisfactorily complete a minimum of 12 dissertation credits hours (INST 899) prior to graduation.
-A student must be registered in INST 899 in the semester when defending his/her dissertation.
+A student must be registered in INST 899 in the semester when defending their dissertation.

 Doctoral candidates are not eligible for Waivers of Continuous Registration.
 Each doctoral candidate must maintain continuous registration in 899 (Doctoral Dissertation Research) until the degree is awarded.
-Waivers of Continuous Registration may be granted only under the university's policy for Leave of Absence for Graduate Students for Childbearing, Adoption, Illness, or Dependent Care (see https://academiccatalog.umd.edu/graduate/policies/registration-policies/).
+Waivers of Continuous Registration may be granted only under the university's policy for Leave of Absence for Graduate Students for Childbearing, Adoption, Serious Health Condition, Dependent Care, or Financial Hardship (see https://academiccatalog.umd.edu/graduate/policies/registration-policies/).

 All graduate students must register for courses and pay associated tuition and fees each semester, not including summer and winter sessions, until the degree is awarded.
-A student who fails to register and who has not requested and received a Waivers of Continuous Registration or leave of absence will be notified by the Graduate School after the first day of classes that the student must register for the current semester.
-The Graduate School also informs the director of the graduate program that the student is in jeopardy of termination.
+A student who fails to register and who has not requested and received a Waiver of Continuous Registration or leave of absence will be notified by the Graduate School after the first day of classes that the student must register for the current semester.
+The Graduate School also informs the Graduate Student Services that the student is in jeopardy of termination.
 If the student does not register, he or she will be dismissed from the Graduate School at the end of the semester for failure to comply with the continuous registration requirement.